 - 4.1 Service providers are required to notify Ofcom before providing an ODPS.
-Services that operated before 1 November 2020 which did not meet the previous definition of an ODPS but do meet the updated definition are now required to notify Ofcom. - This section of the document provides some high-level information about how to notify an ODPS to Ofcom.
+Services that operated before 1 November 2020 which did not meet the previous definition of an ODPS but do meet the updated definition are now required to notify Ofcom. - 4.2 This section of the document provides some high-level information about how to notify an ODPS to Ofcom.
 For more detailed information on notification, please see our How to Notify guidance document. - 4.3 Service providers who provide an ODPS through multiple outlets or platforms (including third party and proprietary outlets) may be treated as providing a single ODPS and may make a single overarching notification in respect of all those outlets. - 4.4 However, the service provider should only notify to the extent it meets the definition in section 368A including having editorial responsibility.
 For example, a content provider may both provide an ODPS itself, and may also make some content available to a third party to distribute via the third party's ODPS.
 This would require one notification for each ODPS provider. - 4.5 A service provider may also choose to make two or more separate notifications.
-For example, a service provider whose content is aimed at two or more distinct audiences may choose to notify two or more distinct services rather than group the content together under a single overarching notification. - 4.6 A notification (whether overarching or not) should be made using the notification form published on the Ofcom website and, among other things, should include full details of outlets or platforms14 operated by the service provider and through which the service is provided to consumers. - 4.7 Where it appears to Ofcom that a service meets the statutory criteria but has not been notified, Ofcom has statutory powers to request information in order to make an assessment, and to take enforcement action if a provider has failed to notify.
-This can include a financial sanction and directing the provider to notify. - 4.8 Having made a notification, service providers are obliged to inform Ofcom before ceasing to provide the service and before providing the service with any significant differences.
-A "significant difference" would include, among other things: - a) a fundamental change in the nature of the programmes offered (e.g. if a specialist service starts to offer significantly different programming); - b) a change to the location of the head office or where editorial decisions are taken that may affect the determination of jurisdiction in accordance with subsection 368A(1)(e) and (f); or
+For example, a service provider whose content is aimed at two or more distinct audiences may choose to notify two or more distinct services rather than group the content together under a single overarching notification. - 4.6 A notification (whether overarching or not) should be made using the notification form published on the Ofcom website and, among other things, should include full details of outlets or platforms operated by the service provider and through which the service is provided to consumers. - 4.7 Where it appears to Ofcom that a service meets the statutory criteria but has not been notified, Ofcom has statutory powers to request information in order to make an assessment, and to take enforcement action if a provider has failed to notify.
+This can include a financial sanction and directing the provider to notify. - 4.8 It should be noted that the expanded definition of "programmes" means that many smaller services could now fall to be notified.
+Where it appears a service meets the statutory criteria but has failed to notify, we are likely to prioritise taking any action against larger services or those services which are providing content which poses the biggest risk of potential harm to the public, including under eighteens. - 4.9 Having made a notification, service providers are obliged to inform Ofcom before ceasing to provide the service and before providing the service with any significant differences.
+A "significant difference" would include, among other things:

-14 In this context an 'outlet or platform' is normally considered to include: a website, a piece of application software ("app") or mobile portal designed to facilitate access to the on demand content, or a Smart TV or set top box platform.
+&lt;sup>15 In this context an 'outlet or platform' is normally considered to include: a website, a piece of application software ("app") or mobile portal designed to facilitate access to the on demand content, or a Smart TV or set top box platform.